wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/06-block-supports-and-styles.md

 Once the build process is complete, create a post, and add the block to the post.
 You'll see that the block now has the ability to set its alignment.

 As you can see, simply by enabling the alignment support, the block now has the ability to set its alignment, without any additional code.

+Enabling any of the available block supports is as simple as adding them to the `supports` property in the `block.json` file, and it gives your user's a wealth of options to customize the block's appearance.

 ## Block styles